 Choosing a Linux Distro: Mobile Edition

-Tired of being locked into the Android and iOS duopoly?
-Looking for more privacy, control, and freedom on your mobile device?
+Tired of being locked into the Google and Apple duopoly?
+Looking for more privacy, control, and freedom from Big Tech on your mobile device?
 Linux-based mobile distributions offer compelling alternatives that put you back in control of your phone or tablet.
 Unlike traditional desktop Linux distributions, mobile Linux distros face unique challenges around hardware compatibility, app ecosystems, and battery optimization.
 They do, however, offer a level of customization and privacy you can’t get from proprietary operating systems and help empower you to breathe new life into older devices.

 Penguin Mobile